Top Ten Places to Visit in Öland, Sweden

 8 Köpingsvik Beach

-The beach in Köpingsvik is probably the most calm yet beautiful beach on Öland!
-It's not as populous as Böda Beach, however, despite being on the west coast towards the mainland, it's really chill, especially in the evening!
-There are concerts singing chill music, a bridge that goes out into the sea, etc. It's really nice!
+The beach in Köpingsvik is probably the most calm yet beautiful beach on Öland.
+It's not as populous as Böda Beach.
+Despite being on the west coast towards the mainland, it's really chill, especially in the evening.
+There are concerts featuring chill music and a bridge that extends out into the sea.
+It's really nice!

 9 Öland Bridge